Legal GumphDeadHappy Rules

 We might share your data with other companies such as:

-Payment providers - So that we can process your monthly fee.
+Payment providers - So that we can process your payments.

-Analytics companies - So that they can help us improve our service.
+Analytics companies - So that they can help us improve our service and ensure we only contact people likely to have a legitimate interest in our services.

 Authorised Tech Partners - So that they can help us improve our service and platform.